aspose-cells/Aspose.Cells-Doc-md/english/java/plugins/aspose-cells-java-for-php/php-programmers-guide/working-with-rows-and-columns-in-php/autofit-rows-and-columns-in-php/_index.md

 {

-    # Instantiating a Workbook object by excel file path
+    # Instantiating a Workbook object by the Excel file path

     $workbook = new Workbook($dataDir .
 'Book1.xls');